rust-lang/rust/doc/tutorial.md

 making the fact that we are declaring a box closure explicit.
 In practice boxed closures are usually defined with the short closure syntax introduced earlier, in which case the compiler will infer the type of closure.
-Thus our boxed closure example could also be written:
+Thus our managed closure example could also be written:

 ~~~~